kagnlp/Xolver/README.md

 To prepare AIME with self-retrieval, [here](https://github.com/kagnlp/Xolver/blob/main/aime/aime.py#L233) should be empty

-To prepare AIME with no retrieval, change [here](https://github.com/kagnlp/Xolver/blob/main/aime/aime.py#L303) to "None"
+To prepare AIME with no retrieval, change [here](https://github.com/kagnlp/Xolver/blob/main/aime/aime.py#L303) to "None" followed by the above statement

 To generate and evaluated answer for AIME problems through Xolver, run: